Fly Control Tips For Horse Owners

 Horseflies are large, dark in color, and have protruding eyes.
 They are most populous in the summer and breed in moist, marshy areas.

 Botflies are one of the most damaging pests that affect horses because of the way they reproduce.
-They lay eggs on your horse’s coat, then hatch when your horse licks them.
-The larvae burrow in the horse’s mouth for one month, then they enter the stomach, where they attach to the stomach lining for 8 to 10 months.
+They lay eggs on your horse’s coat that hatch when your horse licks them.
+The larvae burrow in the horse’s mouth for about one month before entering the stomach, where they attach to the stomach lining for eight to ten months.
 Finally, they emerge through the horse’s feces so they can mature and start the cycle again.
-While they’re inside your horse’s gastrointestinal system they can cause blockages, even a fatal case of colic if left untreated.
+While they are inside your horse’s gastrointestinal system, they can cause blockages and even a fatal case of colic if left untreated.

 Stable flies are dark with pale stripes.
 They tend to congregate around horses’ legs and leave painful bites.
 They breed in moist straw or manure in and around stables.